andyatkinson/andyatkinson.github.io/eng-guidelines.md

 Applied to a Ruby method signature, accepting an optional argument with a default value of an empty hash provides caller side consistency over time, but specific keys and values can be checked within the method implementation.

-In this way I feel like it satifies the definition of being liberal in what is accepted, but conservative in how what is accepted is actually handled.
+In this way I feel like it satisfies the definition of being liberal in what is accepted, but conservative in how what is accepted is actually handled.

 This also creates an opportunity to both defensively guard against the method being mis-used but also an opportunity to self-document acceptable keys and values for maintainers.